pooja40jadeja/api-testing/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-9. Hit the filters endpoint with category which is invalid like - 1111000000.
-Now hit the products endpoint with that category and see that we are getting null response.
+9. Hit the filters endpoint with category which is invalid like - 1111000000 and see that we are getting null response.
+Now hit the products endpoint with that category as given in filters endpoint.
+Verify the response.
+Total should be 0.
 Filters:
 https://api-cloud.aboutyou.de/v1/filters/prices/values?filters[category]=1111000000